r3ny0u/JAR-DSAI-Mini-Project/README.md

 #### [XGBoost]()
 <img src="https://user-images.githubusercontent.com/101868598/164954157-0bf706b2-b89a-49e1-a017-98aec60f2fe3.png" width="400" height="400">

+We found that XGBoost's train dataset has the highest accuracy of 1.0 but Random Forest has the highest accuracy of 0.95 for test dataset.
+However, the differences  in accuracy between these 2 models is not very significant.
+Hence, using either one of them is able to accurately predict how we can get high income.

 ## 5. [Cross Validation](https://github.com/r3ny0u/GetMeOut/blob/main/MegaDepression/cross%20validation.ipynb)
 To find the optimal tuning parameters for a machine learning problem.
 As we may encounter overfitting or underfitting which will result in higher levels of error when applied to our test.